There's currently no cure for frontotemporal dementia. But there are treatments that can help manage some of the symptoms.

 - incontinence products if needed

-- a memory and technology resource room to help you identify what assistive technology might work for you to help your independence, communication and safety
+- a memory and technology resource room - to help identify what assistive technology might work for you to help your independence, communication and safety

 End of life and legal issues